Tag Archives: how to know if someone is a sociopath

 Herpes brings a heart-breaking and emotional huge hit… And it always means: someone gave us herpes.
 And here we’re talking about yet another piece of our lives that changes because of these dirt-bag predator sociopaths… A gift that keeps on giving.

-These losers ignore our birthdays but leave behind the gift of their old junk, disaster, despair, confusion… and STDs.
+These losers ignore our birthdays but leave behind the gift of their old junk, disaster, despair, confusion… and STIs.
 We can and must throw away their pieces of trash and the rubble of old guitars and weird sex toys, resolve our losses and truly heal and recover all the way.

 Sooooo Many People Have Herpes: For Reals